mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

 ---

 ## Purpose
-The purpose of this series will be to define some standardized best practices for how our CSS is composed and organized in our projects.
+The purpose of this series will be to define some standardized best practices for how CSS is composed and organized in our projects.

 This is part 1 of 4: Philosophy.
 In this article, we will explore our CSS philosophy and provide a high-level overview of how we write css.